 Advanced manufacturing solutions are giving those that make things for the government new tools that make it possible to make things more quickly, more efficiently and more cost effectively compared to traditional techniques and methods.

-For manufacturers that make things on behalf of government organizations looking to take advantage of these new technologies, KETIV will be hosting a live event on January 21st that will bring together their team of Certified Advanced CAM Experts to go over Autodesk’s advanced manufacturing solutions and answer any questions that users might have.
+For manufacturers that make things on behalf of government organizations looking to take advantage of these new technologies, KETIV hosted a live event on January 21st that brought together their team of Certified Advanced CAM Experts to go over Autodesk’s advanced manufacturing solutions and answer any questions that users had.

 To help us understand the benefits of these advanced manufacturing solutions and how this event and these technologies would help government users, we sat down with Jason Peters, KETIV’s Government Sales Executive.